 Given the proximity of the lands to the St. Laurent Transit Station, the lands were examined as part of the City's 2012 Transit Oriented Development (TOD) review which focused on the Train, St. Laurent and Cyrville stations.
 The TOD plans set the stage for future transit-supportive or "intensified" land development in priority areas located near future light-rail transit stations.
+The TOD plans showed the relocated Coventry Road per the Morguard EA from 2011.

-As a result of these studies, the zoning was subsequently changed in 2012 to rezone the properties to a Transit Oriented Development (TD) zone which permitted additional height on the subject site.
-Exceptions were maintained which permitted retail uses to continue on the lands.
+As a result of these studies, the zoning was subsequently changed in 2013 to rezone the properties to a Transit Oriented Development (TD) zone which permitted additional height on the subject site.
+Exceptions were maintained which permitted retail uses to continue on the lands, with some restrictions.

-1.2.1 Schedule B Class Environmental Assessment
+1.2.1 Coventry Road Widening Planning and Environmental Assessment Study